Densities on Dedekind domains, completions and Haar measure: Introduction

 This paper was started while the second author was visiting National Center for Theoretical Sciences, Mathematics Division, in Taipei and was completed while he was a guest of the Indian Institute of Science in Bangalore: he is grateful to both institutions for providing ideal conditions of work.
 Both authors also thank Ki-Seng Tan and National Taiwan University for the help in organizing a visit of the first author in Taipei to work on this paper.

 We thank Paolo Leonetti for providing us with a preprint of \cite{lt} and Francesco Maria Saettone and Marc-Hubert Nicole for comments on a first draft of this paper.
-The second author thanks Lior Bary-Soroker for suggesting the idea used in the second counterexample in \S\ref{sss:cnt}.
+The second author thanks Lior Bary-Soroker for suggesting the idea used in the last counterexample in \S\ref{sss:cnt}.
 He also thanks Henri Darmon, Giuseppe Molteni, Alessandro Zaccagnini and Daniele Garrisi for useful discussions and he is grateful to Alejandro Vidal-L\'opez and Simon Lloyd for their patience in listening to him in too many occasions when thinking about this matter.
 Finally, he wishes to thank Marco Osmo for having awakened his interest in probabilistic number theory.
+Last but not least, thanks to the referee, whose suggestions resulted in a number of improvements (in particular, a better proof of Theorem \ref{t:chbt}).